SecureHats/SecureHacks/scripts/Azure/Sentinel/Enable-AlertRules/readme.md

 ## Usage

-The function has 2 required parameters, and one optional parameter, which is recommended to use.
+The function has 2 required parameters, and 4 optional parameter.
-When the <dataconnectors> parameter is left empty, all alert rules will be tried to create.
+When the <dataconnectors> parameter is left empty or no watchlist is selected, all available alert rules will be tried to create.
-This will probably cause some errors due to missing tables in the Log Analytics workspace
+>NOTE This will probably cause some errors due to missing tables in the Log Analytics workspace.

 ### ResourceGroupName
 - The name of the resource group that contains the Log Analytics workspace